Let me tell you an updated parable about the Trojan Horse.

 The better approach is to acknowledge that critical theory (like nearly every false worldview and ideology) does contain some elements of truth, and then to refocus the discussion on the pertinent issue: at its very core, contemporary critical theory is fundamentally antithetical to a Christian worldview.

-As a final note, I’ll observe that my collaborator Dr. Pat Sawyer and I have received dozens of messages saying “I was a Christian who was deeply influenced by contemporary critical theory until I found your material.
+As a final note, I’ll observe that my collaborator Dr. Pat Sawyer and I have received numerous messages saying “I was a Christian who was deeply influenced by contemporary critical theory until I found your material.
 I’m now convinced that the two are incompatible.
 It was like leaving a cult.”
 In contrast, in thousands of interactions in person and on social media, I’ve never had anyone tell me that our work has made them more inclined to embrace the ideology of critical theory.

 Again, I sympathize with the impulse that drives a blanket condemnation of critical theory.
 I’m in no way condemning this zeal or the concerns that drive it (concerns that I share).
 I’m simply urging people to consider their audience and to reflect on whether their effectiveness could be increased by a more nuanced approach.
 If your efforts are not only failing to reach Christians who are on the fence about critical theory, but are actively supplying its proponents with ammunition, reconsider your strategy.